TV Series Review

 The creepy part of the equation is the sheer number of potential sociopaths who were apparently trapped within that giant lid.
 It may not be as disturbing as The Following or Hannibal, but it's plenty dark and foreboding nonetheless.

-Under the Dome, as it trundles on through its second season, is deviating significantly from King's novel.
+Under the Dome, as it trundles on through its third season, is deviating significantly from King's novel.
 But the horror author still serves as one of the show's producers, and Willa Paskin of salon.com observed that Under the Dome seems to be following the template used for many Stephen King adaptations—some of which she saw while growing up.
 She wrote, "For a teenager, these adaptations were perfectly illicit.
 Perverse, seedy and creepy, they had enough sex and violence to feel like something you didn't want to watch with your parents in the room, but weren't so mature as to be totally overwhelming."

 That sounds about right.
 We'd add, of course, that parents should be in the room for this one—even if it's just long enough to turn the television off.